harelsegev/INDXRipper/README.md

 Files listed under **\<Unknown\>**, on the other hand - are not necessarily deleted.
 Those entries were found in a deleted directory, and INDXRipper could not determine their parent directory.

 ## Limitations
 * The tool may give false results.
+While false positives are rare, they are possible.
 * Partially overwritten entries may not be found.
 If they are found, though, the tool may give you false information.
 * The tool supports NTFS version 3.1 only